abelsiqueira/julia-tutorial-at-nlesc/pages/basics/installation.md

 ## Pkg - Install packages

 Julia comes with a built-in package manager: `Pkg`.
-`Pkg` is itself a package and
+- `Pkg` is itself a package;
 - it's always available because it's part of the stdlib;
-- it's also a very robust manager, that deals with conflicts and can handle environments.
+- it's a very robust manager, that deals with conflicts and can handle environments;
-- connects to the official Julia registry to resolve package names.
+- it connects to the official Julia registry to resolve package names;
-- :( it also allows for unregistered packages to be installed.
+- it also allows for unregistered packages to be installed.

 To access the package manager, open the Julia terminal and press `]`.
 You should see a prompt like `(@v1.6) pkg> `.
 Enter `help` for a list of commands.
 Here are some commands that will be useful in this tutorial:

-- `activate`: set the primary environment which the package manager manipulates When you `activate` a different environment, you can see it before the `pkg` prompt.
+- `activate`: set the primary environment that the package manager manipulates When you `activate` a different environment, you can see it before the `pkg` prompt.
 E.g.:
 ```